sharsid94/downloadANA/README.md

 downloadANA is an R package intended to download historical hydrological records from the Brazilian Agencia Nacional das Aguas into a clean, easy to analyze, dataframe format.

-To download, run the following commands: install.packages("remotes") remotes::install_github("sharsid94/downloadANA", ref = "master")
+To download, run the following commands:

+install.packages("pak")

+pak::pak("sharsid94/downloadANA")

 Once loaded, the following functions can be run: